Chelsymittal32/Graphical-Web-page/README.md

 # Graphical-Web-page
 Author-Chelsy Mittal
-This is the project that significantly focuses on making a web page mote attractive by using graphic design in it.
+This is the project that significantly focuses on making a web page more attractive by using graphic design in it.